 If that doesn't sound very appetizing to you, you're not alone.
 Astronauts weren't crazy about it either.
 Eventually, scientists developed better, tastier foods that were easier to eat.

 For example, freeze-drying was a technique that was developed.
-Food was cooked, quickly frozen and then dehydrated (had the water taken out) in a special vacuum chamber.
+Food was cooked, quickly frozen, and then dehydrated in a special vacuum chamber.
 Freeze-dried food didn't need to be refrigerated and would last a long time.

 To make most freeze-dried foods, astronauts squeeze water into the food packages and then eat the food after it absorbs the water.
 Astronauts can use hot water to make hot meals that are tasty and nutritious.